metaclass-nl/filter-bundle/README.md

 with the others by either Doctrine\ORM\Query\Expr\Andx or Doctrine\ORM\Query\Expr\Orx.

 May Fail if a filter or extension uses QueryBuilder::where or ::add.

+May fail if boths extensions and filters add joins or both use the QueryNameGenerator because the workaround for [Issue 10](https://github.com/metaclass-nl/filter-bundle/issues/10) can not reconize wich ones come from the extensions and not correctly initialize the QueryNameGenerator.

 You are advised to check the code of all custom and third party Filters and not to combine those that use QueryBuilder::where or ::add with FilterLogic